top of page

 *Don't add additional salt if using any type of bouillon.

-Dumplings are definitely a Southern thing.
-They can be part of a main
+Dumplings like these are definitely a Southern thing.
+They can be part of a

-dumplings as well as kraut dumplings (my dad's favorite).
+and dumplings as well as kraut dumplings (which was my dad's favorite).

 When dumplings are dropped into a boiling mixture of fruit, sugar and